House panel obtains Trump records after Supreme Court ruling - ExBulletin

 In an unsigned opinion, the court acknowledged that there are serious and substantial concerns about whether a former president can obtain a court order to prevent the disclosure of certain documents from his tenure in a situation like this.

-But the court noted that the appeals court determined that Trump’s assertion of privilege over the documents would fail under any circumstances, even if he were the holder.”
-He said the issue of the ability of a former president to claim executive privilege would have to wait another day.
+But the court noted that the appeals court determined that Trump’s assertion of privilege over the documents would fail under any circumstances, even if he were the holder.
+He said the question of a former president’s ability to claim executive privilege should wait for another day.

 The House committee responded in its high court filing that although the facts of the case are unprecedented, the decision was not difficult.